dyninst/dyninst/docs/symtabAPI/developer/Symtab.h.rst

       ``true`` on success and ``false`` if func is not owned by the ``Symtab``.

+  .. cpp:function:: private Symtab(std::string filename, bool defensive_bin, bool &err)
+  .. cpp:function:: private bool extractInfo(Object *linkedFile)
+  .. cpp:function:: private bool extractSymbolsFromFile(Object *linkedFile, std::vector<Symbol *> &raw_syms)

+    Create a Symtab-level list of symbols by pulling out data from the low-level parse (linkedFile).
+Technically this causes a duplication of symbols; however, we will be rewriting these symbols and so we need our own copy.

+    TODO: delete the linkedFile once we're done?

+  .. cpp:function:: private bool fixSymRegion(Symbol *sym)
+  .. cpp:function:: private bool fixSymModules(std::vector<Symbol *> &raw_syms)

+     Add Module information to all symbols.

+  .. cpp:function:: private bool createIndices(std::vector<Symbol *> &raw_syms, bool undefined)

+    We index symbols by various attributes for quick lookup.
+Build those indices here.

+  .. cpp:function:: private bool createAggregates()

+    Frequently there will be multiple Symbols that refer to a single  code object (e.g., function or variable).
+We use separate objects to refer to these aggregates, and build those objects here.

+  .. cpp:function:: private bool fixSymModule(Symbol *&sym)
+  .. cpp:function:: private bool addSymbolToIndices(Symbol *&sym, bool undefined)
+  .. cpp:function:: private bool addSymbolToAggregates(const Symbol *sym)

+  .. cpp:function:: private bool doNotAggregate(const Symbol *sym)

+    A hacky override for specially treating symbols that appear to be functions or variables but aren't.

+    Example: IA-32/AMD-64 libc (and others compiled with libc headers) uses outlined locking primitives.
+These are named _L_lock_<num> and _L_unlock_<num> and labelled as functions.
+We explicitly do not include them in function scope.

+    Also, exclude symbols that begin with _imp_ in defensive mode.
+These symbols are entries in the IAT and shouldn't be treated as functions.

+  .. cpp:function:: private void setModuleLanguages(dyn_hash_map<std::string, supportedLanguages> *mod_langs)

+    setModuleLanguages is only called after modules have been defined. it attempts to set each module's language, information which is needed before names can be demangled.

+  .. cpp:function:: private bool changeType(Symbol *sym, Symbol::SymbolType oldType)
+  .. cpp:function:: private bool deleteSymbolFromIndices(Symbol *sym)
+  .. cpp:function:: private bool changeAggregateOffset(Aggregate *agg, Offset oldOffset, Offset newOffset)
+  .. cpp:function:: private bool deleteAggregate(Aggregate *agg)
+  .. cpp:function:: private bool addFunctionRange(FunctionBase *fbase, Dyninst::Offset next_start)
   .. cpp:function:: static boost::shared_ptr<Type>& type_Error()
   .. cpp:function:: static boost::shared_ptr<Type>& type_Untyped()
   .. cpp:function:: bool getFuncBindingTable(std::vector<relocationEntry> &fbt) const